ODAncona/bboxconverter/README.md

 - image_height
 - image_width

-Therefore, if you want to specify your own format to the parser you can do it the following way:
+Therefore, if you want to specify your own format to the parser you can do it with a mapping like the example below:

 If your CSV header looks like: